 One of my favourite things I’m making at the moment is my homemade cleaning wipes solution.
 I use these wipes to keep on top of cleanliness in my bathroom in between big cleans.

 White vinegar also acts as a natural disinfectant and can kill common germs like salmonella and E. coli.
 However, as white vinegar is chiefly used as a cleaning product, rather than as a disinfectant, then in these Covid times, or when using to clean surfaces where raw meat has been prepared, white vinegar is best used in tandem with something antibacterial to guarantee all germs are killed.
+I like using these plastic-free refill anti-bacterial sachets* for no-fuss zero-waste germ killing.

 If you would rather use an antibacterial cleaner on your hard surfaces just now, then it doesn’t rule out the use of vinegar around the home.
-I use vinegar in my laundry to soften my clothes, and to clean my washing machine.
+I use vinegar in my laundry to soften my clothes and to clean my washing machine.
 It will even tackle laundry stains.
 Meanwhile, white vinegar is also amazing at tackling mineral deposits on glass – such as shower screens.

 I would rephrase the question, and instead, you should be asking, what can I not clean vinegar with.
 This leads us nicely on to the next section…

-Where Should You Not Use Vinegar?
+Where Should You Not Clean With White Vinegar?

 White vinegar is a great natural cleaner for many cleaning applications.
 However, it’s important to remember that vinegar is an acid.
 This means there are a few things you should not clean with vinegar.